-You may already have a clear idea of what you would like to do in your adult life; you may have some vague ambitions; or you may not have a clue.
+You may already have a clear idea of what you’d like to do in your adult life; you may have some vague ambitions; or you may not have a clue.

 It’s not a bad idea to spend some time thinking about your future.